-Someone has a heart attack!
+Someone has a heart attack every 40 seconds!

 The heart works 24 hours a day, pumping oxygen-rich blood to the body.
 When too little blood reaches the heart, the condition is called ischemia.
 Chest pain or angina, may occur.

 Thanks to more education about healthy eating and advancements in treatment, fewer people die of heart disease than in the past.
 That said, clogged heart arteries are still the number one cause of death in the United States.

 Several health conditions, your lifestyle, your age, and family history can increase your risk of heart disease.
 These are called risk factors.
 About half of all Americans (47%) have at least one of the three key risk factors for heart disease: high blood pressure, high cholesterol, and smoking.

 Some of the risk factors for heart disease cannot be controlled, such as your age or family history.
 But you can take steps to lower your risks by changing the factors you can control.

 Don't delay getting medical help if you experience any of these heart attack warning signs.
 Some heart attacks are sudden and intense, but most start slowly, with mild pain or discomfort.
 Call 911 if you feel: